Skip to this page's content

 Organization

-The King County Housing Authority was created by the State of Washington in 1939 to provide affordable housing and related services.
+The King County Housing Authority was created by the State of Washington in 1939 to serve our communities by providing affordable housing and related supports.

 KCHA receives no operating funds from the State of Washington, King County, or the region's cities.
-It covers operating costs by rents charged to tenants and federal funding.
-Our annual consolidated budget is about $301 million.
-It has roughly 450 employees at administrative offices in Tukwila and field offices throughout the county.
+It covers operating costs with rents from residents and federal funding.
+More than 500 employees work for the agency in a wide variety of careers at the administrative offices in Tukwila and at field offices throughout the county.

 KCHA is governed by a five-member volunteer Board of Commissioners.
 The King County Executive appoints the commissioners, who are then approved by the Metropolitan King County Council.